torrentails/StS-Bottle-in-a-Bottle/planned.md

 ### Dark Matter (Boss)

-Gain [] at the start of your turn.
+Gain [E] at the start of your turn.
 Every 30 seconds in combat, gain a random debuff.

 ### Event: Paradox (City/Rare)